Share

 Nonprofit Organizations

-Nonprofit organizations play a crucial role in providing debt relief services.
+Nonprofit organizations also play a role in providing debt relief services.
 They offer counseling and management plans to help residents navigate their debt.
-Some key organizations include:

-📊 80% of New Yorkers struggling with debt have found relief through nonprofit programs, highlighting their effectiveness and accessibility.
+📊 Some New Yorkers struggling with debt have found relief through nonprofit programs, highlighting their effectiveness and accessibility.

 Examples of Nonprofit Assistance Programs